tayruxin/tp/docs/DeveloperGuide.md

 **How `NameContainsKeywordsPredicate` Works**

 Previously, `NameContainsKeywordsPredicate` was designed to match a company name against a whole keyword.
-However, the modified implementation allows it to test a company's name against substrings and return true if the comapany's name contains the substring .
+However, the modified implementation allows it to test a company's name against substrings and return true if the company's name contains the substring .

 When `find` is executed, it uses the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method, passing in the modified `NameContainsKeywordsPredicate` to filter the list of companies.